awilliams/linode-inventory/README.md

  * No external dependencies.

- * Creates less variables, but adding them should be trival.
+ * Creates less variables per host, but adding them should be trival.
 Open a pull-request if you need one defined.

 See [Developing Dynamic Inventory Sources](http://docs.ansible.com/developing_inventory.html) for more information.